-Fire safety duties for Scottish businesses
+Fire safety duties for Northern Ireland businesses

 Your fire safety obligations as a duty holder under the Fire (Scotland) Act 2005.
 Covers the shared responsibility model, fire risk assessments, SFRS enforcement powers, and penalties.
 Scotland has different fire safety law from England and Wales.